 - (ATM) transactions

-1. Cash paid items (checks you have written that are cashed in person at a bank branch).
+- Cash paid items--checks you have written that are cashed in person at a Bank branch.

-2. Point-of-Sale (POS) and ATM transactions will be debited in the order we receive them.
+- Debit card point-of-sale transactions and ATM withdrawals will be debited in the order received.

-3. Electronic debits through Online Banking, Mobile Banking, Cash Management and 24-hour Telephone Banking.
+- Electronic debits through Online Banking, Mobile Banking, Cash Management or the 24 hour automated customer service.

-4. Electronically converted checks and Automated Clearing House (ACH) transactions, including electronic BillPay payments.
+- Electronically-converted checks and Automated Clearing House (ACH) transactions including electronic BillPay payments.

-5. Checks (including paper BillPay payments) will be charged to your account in numerical sequence.
-This means that the check with the LOWEST check number will be paid FIRST and then paid in sequence to the highest check number presented.
+- Checks (including paper BillPay payments) will be debited in check number sequence.
+This means that the check with the LOWEST check number will be paid FIRST and then the remaining checks will be paid in sequence to the highest check number.

 There is no particular order of payment that is favorable to you in every instance.
 There are advantages and disadvantages for any order of payment.
 In some cases your more important transactions (which may be those with higher dollar amounts) may get paid later in this sequence or may not be paid at all depending upon your account balance and the available Overdraft Privilege limit assigned to your account.
 Using this sequencing method is our way of trying to be neutral.